-NOTICE IS HEREBY GIVEN that an annual and special meeting of shareholders of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Thursday, the 10th of May, 2007, at 2:00 o'clock in the afternoon (Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual and special meeting of shareholders of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Tuesday, the 13th of May, 2008, at 2:00 o'clock in the afternoon (Toronto time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2006, together with the report of the auditors thereon; - 2. to set the number of directors to be elected at nine and to elect directors for the ensuing year; - 3. to appoint auditors, with remuneration to be fixed by the directors; - 4. to consider, and if thought fit, pass a resolution to approve amendments to the Employee Stock Option Plan; and - 5. to transact such further or other business as may properly come before the meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2007, together with the report of the auditors thereon; - 2. to set the number of directors to be elected at nine and to elect directors for the ensuing year; - 3. to appoint auditors, with remuneration to be fixed by the directors; - 4. to consider, and if thought fit, pass a special resolution of the Corporation approving the consolidation of the outstanding Common Shares on the basis of one new Common Share for each five Common Shares presently issued and outstanding; - 5. to consider, and if thought fit, pass a resolution to approve amendments to the Directors Stock Plan; and - 6. to transact such further or other business as may properly come before the meeting or any adjournment thereof.

-DATED at Mississauga, Ontario, this 16th day of March, 2007.
+DATED at Mississauga, Ontario, this 20th day of March, 2008.